What is the full form of BPL?

 - In 1993, a panel of experts split the definition of aggregate poverty line state-wise.
 In which the poverty line of each state was specified separately.

 - In 2012, the rate of poverty line reached Rs.
 972 and Rs.
 1,407 in rural and urban India respectively.
 In the same year, 29.5 percent of the Indian population was estimated to live below the poverty line.

 - In 2014, the Rangarajan Panel said that approximately 454 million people were living in extreme poverty in the country.

 While it may vary from state to state, generally the following parameters are used to determine the BPL:

 - House type

 - Literacy status

 - Clothes, etc.

 There are several financial abbreviations and acronyms used in daily life.
-If you have difficulty in comprehending these terms, we at SBNRI, are here to help you out.
+If you have difficulty comprehending these terms, we at SBNRI are here to help you.
 You can get in touch with our expert directly on WhatsApp using the button below to resolve your doubts and queries.
-Also visit our blog and YouTube Channel for more details.
+Also, visit our blog and YouTube Channel for more details.